 For returned payments, we will work with you to correct the returned payment (and return it to your Payee), or we will void the payment and credit your Payment Account.

-Bill discovery is an optional feature that is designed to help you find and add billers to your profile.
+Bill discovery may be available as - an feature that is designed to help you find and add billers to your profile.
 With your permission, we search our merchant database and use information from your credit report to generate a list of potential billers, and you choose which billers are added to your list.
 By using this service, you authorize us to make a soft inquiry on your credit report for the exclusive purpose of finding potential billers.
 A soft inquiry generally does not impact your credit score, is not visible to other creditors, and does not incur a fee.
 This soft inquiry will be displayed on your credit report as: ND FISV/CKFR.

 Transaction limits: We reserve the right to limit the frequency and dollar amount of transactions from your Payment Account(s) for security or regulatory reasons and to charge or limit access for payroll payments.